AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/notes/value_note.md

 ### Getting a balance

-A user may have multiple notes in a set that all refer to the same content.
-By using `ValueNote`, you do not have to manually add each of these notes and can instead use a helper function `get_balance()`.
+A user may have multiple notes in a set that all refer to the same content (e.g. a set of notes representing a single token balance).
+By using the `ValueNote` type to represent token balances, you do not have to manually add each of these notes and can instead use a helper function `get_balance()`.

 It takes one argument - the set of notes.